robamu-org/linux-xlnx/README.md

 # Prerequisites

 You need to have the Yocto SDK installed, which only works on a Linux host.
+Building was tested on Ubuntu 21.04, 16.04 and 18.04.

 See Q7S user manual page 19 for more information.
 You can install the necessary files [from here](https://trac2.xiphos.ca/manual/attachment/wiki/Q7RevB/UserManual/xsc-release-1542-xsc-q7-2.2.4-4ba6f44b.tar).